 Mama Don’t Go by Rosemary Wells

-Two of my kids had separation anxiety of the type that involves tears at preschool drop-offs.
+Two of my kids had separation anxiety of the type that involved tears at preschool drop-offs.
 For kindergarten, her teacher and I plotted for her first week of school to be tear-free.
-Rosemary Wells understands the small dramas parent and child experience in everyday life and brings them to life with her Hilltop School classroom!
+Rosemary Wells understands the small dramas parents and children experience in everyday life and brings them to life with her Hilltop School classroom!
 Yoko is worried her mom won’t come back but her new friend Timothy assures her that parents “just keep coming back.”
-Her book series is balm for the anxious!
+Her book series is a balm for the anxious!
 From my guest post at Bon Bon Break, 5 Back to School Picture Books for the Anxious Child [picture book, ages 3 and up)

 Ruby Finds a Worry by Tom Percival